fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 When you have written code that can actually end up in a situation where something is divided by 0 it probably means something has gone terribly wrong and in that case an error should probably be thrown and handled somewhere where the function was called.
 When you are deciding to return values you weren't originally planning, the warnings you see from TypeScript restrict you from making rushed decisions and help you to keep your code working as expected.

 One more thing to consider is that even though we have in our code defined what types of parameters to accept, the generated JavaScript that is used runtime doesn't anymore have these type checks.
 So, if for example the <i>operation</i>-parameter's value comes from an external interface, there is no definite guarantee that it will be one of the allowed values.
 Therefore it's still better to include error handling to be prepared for the unexpected to happen.
-In this case, when there are multiple possible accepted values and all unexcpeted ones should result in an error, the [switch...case](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) statement suits better than if...else in our code.
+In this case, when there are multiple possible accepted values and all unexpected ones should result in an error, the [switch...case](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) statement suits better than if...else in our code.

 The resulting code of our calculator could actually look something like this: